 #1 The Visitors

 ABBA’s final album from their initial tenure is their weirdest, but also their most consistent.
-It’s almost as though Ulvaeus and Andersson stopped chasing hits and instead wrote music for themselves.
+Seemingly, Ulvaeus and Andersson stopped chasing hits and instead wrote music they wanted to hear.
 The single ‘One of Us’ is well crafted but less buoyant than ABBA’s best work.
-The Visitors, however, i’s laden with enjoyable album cuts like the gorgeous ‘Slipping Through My Fingers’.
+The Visitors, as a whole, is laden with enjoyable album cuts like the gorgeous ‘Slipping Through My Fingers’.
 Synth-laden tracks like the title track and ‘I Let The Music Speak’ show the group adapting successfully to 1980s music trends.
 Later editions add ABBA’s final singles as bonus tracks – ‘Under Attack’, ‘The Day Before You Came’, and ‘Should I Laugh Or Cry?’ are all first-rate ABBA songs.